Fire Science: Burning Wood

 1) It's hot.

-(That's right... you just aren't cool enough.)
+(That's right... we just aren't cool enough.)

-7) Fire makes soot, smoke, and 'bad' gases (don't breathe it).
+7) Fire makes soot, smoke, and 'bad' gases.

 Some things not everybody knows about fire:

-2) Hot chimneys draw.
 A pipe, tube, chimney, or hollow log can function as a "hot stack."
 The tube gives the gases a place to go without interruptions from cold air coming in sideways.
 The hotter the tube gets, the faster the gas inside it rise, drawing more air across the fire and channeling exhaust gases up and away.
 A tube or chimney acts like a "smoke vacuum," and can very quickly turn a smouldering campfire into a rushing tower of flame.

-3) Smoke is unburned fuel.
+4) Smoke is unburned fuel.

-If you can burn your fuel completely, so there's no smoke,
+By burning fuel completely, so there's no smoke,

 b) you don't get so much turpentine, methanol, soot, carbon monoxide, vinegar, tars, and all those other nasty things that make people cough and rub their eyes when they get a face-full of smoke.
-(Or make inky smears that may have inspired the first ancient art.)

 When fire burns completely, it turns carbohydrate fuels (like wood/grass/paper) and hydrocarbon fuels (like oil/wax/fats) into... carbon dioxide, and water.
 It's just a lot of carbon and hydrogen, getting completely oxidized.

 (Side rant: Yes, carbon dioxide is building up in our atmosphere.
 It's a product of all our combustion technologies -- smelting ores to make metals, burning gas and coal for fuel, refining limestone into lime and cement, and powering our houses and computers with the electricity produced in far-off, coal-burning plants made from cement and metal.
 Wood heat uses "current" carbon dioxide, assuming more wood is grown to replace the chopped fuel.
-Fossil fueled heat uses 'ancient' carbon, that has not been part of the atmosphere since the time of the dinosaurs.
+Fossil fuels release 'ancient' carbon, that has not been part of the atmosphere since the time of the dinosaurs.
 So while a clean-burning fire produces a little carbon dioxide, a 'clean' electric heater in reality produces far more.
 Either is an improvement on lots of nasty smoke.

 Maybe these substances aren't "bad" as such, maybe they're even potentially "good" elements in some ways, but it's dangerous to alter the amounts in a balanced system.
 Burning massive amounts of fossil fuels over a short period (a few hundred years) releases trapped carbon, destabilizing the climate.
 As an individual, you can't put it back the way it was.
 But if you can provide for your needs from your own 'waste' wood, without depleting your woodlot, you know that your plants are pulling that carbon back out of the air as fast as you put it in.
 You can even return the mineral ashes to the same forest, along with some rich compost-type waste, to speed things up.
 It's not "waste" that's the problem, it's wasted waste.)

-4) Fire flows.
+5) Fire flows.
 Air is a fluid, so are smoke and water.
 And it's the gases released from hot wood that burn, just like the fumes from brandy or gasoline - the wood itself only chars.

 You can use the same tools to channel hot air that you use to hold and move water.
 Just have to turn them upside down.
 And upside-down bucket is an oven or hot-air balloon.
 An upside-down pipe is still a pipe, or a duct.
 An upside-down drain is a chimney.
 And an upside-down siphon is.... well, it's something that most people haven't really thought about using on a fire.
 We call it a "j-tube," or an "l-tube," or a "thermosiphon," and use it to make fire burn sideways.
 Ancients used them to make long, hot furnaces for heating palaces, firing ceramics, and processing ores.

-5) Remember convection, conduction, radiation?
+6) Remember convection, conduction, radiation?

 Convection is hot air rising and wind blowing.
 Sunlight on your face is radiation.
 Conduction is why having a cuddle or hot shower is a lot warmer than watching one.